Medieval music: Cantigas de Santa Maria

-Troubadours, trouvères and Minnesänger
+Troubadours and trouvères

 The music of the troubadours and trouvères was a vernacular tradition of monophonic secular song, probably accompanied by instruments, sung by professional, occasionally itinerant, musicians who were as skilled as poets as they were singers and instrumentalists.
-The language of the troubadours was Occitan (also known as the langue d'oc, or Provençal); the language of the trouvères was Old French (also known as langue d'oil).
+The language of the troubadours was Occitan (also known as the langue d'oc, or Provençal); the language of the trouvères was Old French (also known as langue d'oïl).
 The period of the troubadours corresponded to the flowering of cultural life in Provence which lasted through the twelfth century and into the first decade of the thirteenth.
 Typical subjects of troubadour song were war, chivalry and courtly love—the love of an idealized woman from afar.
 The period of the troubadours wound down after the Albigensian Crusade, the fierce campaign by Pope Innocent III to eliminate the Cathar heresy (and northern barons' desire to appropriate the wealth of the south).
 Surviving troubadours went either to Portugal, Spain, northern Italy or northern France (where the trouvère tradition lived on), where their skills and techniques contributed to the later developments of secular musical culture in those places.

-The trouvères and troubadours shared similar musical styes, but the trouvères were generally noblemen.
+The trouvères and troubadours shared similar musical styles, but the trouvères were generally noblemen.
 The music of the trouvères was similar to that of the troubadours, but was able to survive into the thirteenth century unaffected by the Albigensian Crusade.
 Most of the more than two thousand surviving trouvère songs include music, and show a sophistication as great as that of the poetry it accompanies.

+Minnesänger and Meistersinger

 The Minnesänger tradition was the Germanic counterpart to the activity of the troubadours and trouvères to the west.
 Unfortunately, few sources survive from the time; the sources of Minnesang are mostly from two or three centuries after the peak of the movement, leading to some controversy over the accuracy of these sources.
 Among the Minnesängers with surviving music are Wolfram von Eschenbach, Walther von der Vogelweide, and Niedhart von Reuenthal.

+A Meistersinger (German for "master singer") was a member of a German guild for lyric poetry, composition and unaccompanied art song of the 14th, 15th and 16th centuries.
+The Meistersingers were drawn from middle class males for the most part.
+Konrad von Würzburg, Reinmar von Zweter, and Heinrich Frauenlob.
+Frauenlob allegedly established the earliest Meistersinger school at Mainz, early in the 14th century.
+The schools originated first in the upper Rhine district, then spread elsewhere.